post

 Whenever there is a decay of dharma (righteousness), O Bharata

-and the good are persecuted,
+and good people are persecuted,

-then I manifest myself!
+then I will manifest myself.

 ~ Shri Krishna to Arjuna in the Srimad Bhagvad Gita: 4:7